dnlsandiego/kysely-pglite/README.md

 ## Migrations

 Kysely migrations work well with `PGlite`.
-See example setup below:
+This example setup is mostly relevant when using in-memory storage as you'll probably need to create tables during server startup.

 ```typescript
 // file: migrations/2025-08-01-create-user-table.ts